This article is a compilation of productivity tips for translators and reviewers that will help you get the most out of the Lilt platform.

 What is the most efficient way to review?

-In the editor, confirmed segments are reduced in size so that more document context can fit on the screen.
+In Lilt Translate, confirmed segments are reduced in size to make more segments fit on the screen.
 Clicking on a confirmed segment will unconfirm it for editing.
 You must confirm the segment again to save it.
 When translating long documents, you may accidentally unconfirm or skip a segment.
+That's where the view filtering comes in.

-To filter out segments, go to the File Menu, select View, and then select the segments you want to view.
+View tab and select the segment types you want to view.
 You can use these filters to quickly locate untranslated/unsaved segments.

 The QA Mode is also ideal for reviewing and making quick edits.